 Q: What are chores?

 A: Chores are activities that help make Camp run smoothly for all of us and are, for the most part, fun!
-Chores can be anything from helping with meals to keeping our Dungeons safe by volunteering for a 2-hour DM shift.
-Chore types and descriptions are available on the Camp website; review these after you register.
+Chores can be anything from helping with meals to helping run the Pony Show!.
+Chore types and descriptions are available here on the website.
 Chore sign up sheets will be available during Check-In when you arrive at Camp.
 (Rumor has it that campers will earn AUCTION MONEY for each chore shift so make sure you show up!)

 Q: Are chores mandatory?

 A: Yes – and no. The basic Camp fees are based on every Camper doing their part.
 If you’d like to relax 24/7, you can buy out of chores during registration for an extra fee.
 But if you have not chosen the chore buy-out, YES, your chore is mandatory.